os-devsec/Writeups/README.md

 ## 👨‍💻 About Me

-I'm a **Computer Engineering** student with a strong interest in **Cibersecurity**.
+I'm a **Computer Engineering** student with a strong interest in **Cybersecurity**.
 I'm motivated to keep growing in this field and to contribute to the community by sharing what I learn along the way.

 ## 🎯 Purpose of this Repository